- Academic Affairs

 Along with Jarrell, a group of eco-conscious attendees, many from the University’s Sustainability Steering Committee, applauded as Jay A. Perman, MD, University president, plugged in the ceremonial ribbon.

-Bob Rowan, MS, associate vice president, facilities and operations, pointed out that “30 percent of UM’s carbon footprint is from cars” and that “We’re working to find alternatives to individual driving.”
+Bob Rowan, MS, associate vice president, facilities and operations, pointed out that “30 percent of UM’s carbon footprint is from cars” and said, “We’re working to find alternatives to individual driving.”
 Some of those alternatives are found in the University’s carpooling and car-sharing programs, the availability of bike racks and a bike cage on campus, and the new EV charging stations, among others.

-Eliot Siegel, MD, professor of diagnostic radiology and nuclear medicine at the School of Medicine, brought his Nissan Leaf to the event to demonstrate how a completely electric plug-in car works.
+Eliot Siegel, MD, professor of diagnostic radiology and nuclear medicine at the School of Medicine, brought his Nissan LEAF to the event to demonstrate how a completely electric plug-in car works.
 Siegel’s 100 percent electric car gets most of its charge from the solar cells on his home.
 “It’s completely quiet,” he said.
 “It never uses gas, which at this time of year, in the cold and rain, is great.”
-With 100 percent instantaneous torque, the Leaf, according to Siegel, goes from 0 to 60 mph in about seven seconds and takes six hours to charge from empty to full.
-Siegel especially likes his iPhone app that allows him to control the Leaf’s indoor climate when he’s not in the car.
+With 100 percent instantaneous torque, the LEAF, according to Siegel, goes from 0 to 60 mph in about seven seconds and takes six hours to charge from empty to full.
+Siegel especially likes his iPhone app that allows him to control the LEAF’s indoor climate when he’s not in the car.

 Perman noted that sustainable transportation options are “clearly what we need for our future.”
 Perman emphasized this by telling the crowd that “sustainability is the No. 1 issue brought up by our students on the Q&A line” and that “our students point us in the right direction.”

 Find out more about the EV charging stations and alternative transportation choices at UMB.